• Skip to main content

 Instructions

-• Once the jam has thickened, and the jam reaches a slow boil with small, tight bubbles, remove the pan from the heat and allow the jam to cool slightly.
-Spoon the jam into clean jars and seal tighlty.
+• Once the jam has thickened and has reached a slow boil with small, tight bubbles, remove the pan from the heat and allow the jam to cool slightly.
+Spoon the jam into clean jars and seal tightly.
 Allow the jam to cool completely before transferring it to the refrigerator.

 Notes